Chapter 8.38

 B. The applicant fails to complete the application or to supply other required information or documents, or declares or shows an unwillingness or inability to comply with the reasonable terms or conditions contained in the proposed permit.

-C. The proposed event would conflict with another proximate event, interfere with construction or maintenance work in the immediate vicinity, or unreasonably infringe upon the rights of abutting property owners.
+C. The proposed event or park use would conflict with another proximate event, interfere with construction or maintenance work in the immediate vicinity, or unreasonably infringe upon the rights of abutting property owners.

-D. Another special event permit application has already been received, or has already been approved, to hold another event on the same date, or at the same time, or at the same location requested by the applicant, or so close in date, time, or location as to cause undue traffic congestion, or the police department and/or other city departments are unable to meet the needs for police and other city services for both events, or for other scheduled events or unscheduled governmental functions.
+D. Another application has already been received, or has already been approved, to hold another activity on the same date, or at the same time, or at the same location requested by the applicant, or so close in date, time, or location as to cause undue traffic congestion, or the police department and/or other city departments are unable to meet the needs for police and other city services for both events, or for other scheduled events or unscheduled governmental functions.

-E. The proposed event would unreasonably disrupt the orderly or safe circulation of traffic and would present an unreasonable risk of injury or damage to the public.
+E. The proposed event or park use would unreasonably disrupt the orderly or safe circulation of traffic and would present an unreasonable risk of injury or damage to the public.

-F. Insufficient numbers of safety personnel or other necessary city staff are available to safely accommodate the event.
+F. Insufficient numbers of safety personnel or other necessary city staff are available to safely accommodate the event or park use.

 G. The applicant has insufficient off-site parking or shuttle service, or both, when required, to minimize any substantial adverse impacts on general parking and traffic circulation in the vicinity of the proposed event.

 If subsection C, D, or E of this section applies, the director must offer the applicant the opportunity to submit an alternate date, time, or location for the proposed event before denying the application.
 (Ord.
+2024-020 § 1 (Exh.
+A); Ord.
 2019-009 § 1 (Exh.
 A))

 8.38.100 Appeal procedure.

-Applicants for special event permits have the right to an administrative appeal of the director’s denial of a permit, imposition of any permit condition, fee or deposit, or determination that the applicant’s insurance does not comply with requirements specified in the permit.
+Applicants for SEPs or MPUPs have the right to an administrative appeal of the director’s denial of a permit, imposition of any permit condition, fee, charge, or deposit, or determination that the applicant’s insurance does not comply with requirements specified in the permit.

 Administrative appeals are heard by the city manager, who has sole discretion on whether to grant expedited review.
 If expedited review is not granted, the city manager will hold the hearing within 10 business days of receipt of the written notice of appeal and render a decision within one business day of the hearing.
 The city manager’s decision is final.
 (Ord.
+2024-020 § 1 (Exh.
+A); Ord.
 2019-009 § 1 (Exh.
 A))

 8.38.110 Violation – Penalty.

-It is unlawful for any person to sponsor or conduct an event requiring a special event permit pursuant to this chapter unless a valid permit has been issued and remains in effect for the duration of the event.
-It is unlawful for any person to participate in such an event with the knowledge that the sponsor of the event has not been issued a required, valid permit or that a once-valid permit has expired or been revoked.
+It is unlawful for any person to organize or conduct an event requiring a permit pursuant to this chapter unless a valid permit has been issued and remains in effect for the duration of the event or park use.
+It is unlawful for any person to participate in such activity with the knowledge that the organizer has not been issued a required, valid permit or that a once-valid permit has expired or been revoked.

-The special event permit authorizes the permittee/sponsor to conduct only such an event as is described in the permit and in accordance with the terms and conditions of the permit.
-It is unlawful for the permittee or event sponsor to willfully violate the terms and conditions of the permit, or for any event participant with knowledge thereof to willfully violate the terms and conditions of the permit or to continue with the event if the permit is revoked or expired.
+The SEP or MPUP authorizes the permittee/organizer to conduct only such activity as is described in the permit and in accordance with the terms and conditions of the permit.
+It is unlawful for the permittee or event organizer to willfully violate the terms and conditions of the permit, or for any event participant with knowledge thereof to willfully violate the terms and conditions of the permit or to continue with the event or park use if the permit is revoked or expired.

 8.38.120 Responsibility – No duty created.

-This chapter does not create any duty owed by the city of Sequim as to any specific person, party or class.
-Any duty that may be deemed to exist or arise in connection with the city’s permitting function is deemed exclusively a duty to the general public as a whole and not to any specific person, party or class.
+This chapter does not create any duty owed by the city of Sequim as to any specific person, party, or class.
+Any duty that may be deemed to exist or arise in connection with the city’s permitting function is deemed exclusively a duty to the general public as a whole and not to any specific person, party, or class.
 (Ord.
+2024-020 § 1 (Exh.
+A); Ord.
 2019-009 § 1 (Exh.
 A))